Elmer Lucille Allen: Chemistry career

-Chemistry Career
+Allen's first chemistry-related job was at American Synthetic and Rubber Company (ASRC), which shut down shortly after she started.
+She then moved on to work as a research chemist for Dr. Felix Bronner at the University of Louisville, doing medical and dental research.

-In April of 1966, Elmer Lucille Allen began working for Brown-Forman, a distillery specializing in whiskeys.
-When Allen began working there she was only one of a few woman in a non-secretarial job as well as the first black working for the company.
-Retiring in 1997, Allen worked with Brown-Forman for a total of 31 years, rising through the ranks and researching the chemistry involved in the grain based components of whiskey making (malt, corn, ect) She also met her husband, Roy Allan, whom also worked for the Brown-Forman company (food services).
+Through her colleagues and connections she made at UofL, in April 1966, Allen landed a job at Brown-Forman, a distillery specializing in whiskeys.
+When she began working there she was only one of a few woman in a non-secretarial job as well as the first black working for the company.
+She worked for Brown-Forman for 31 years, rising through the ranks and researching the chemistry involved in the grain-based components of whiskey making (malt, corn, etc.).
+She retired in 1997.

-She was honored by the Kentucky Black Bourbon Guild for her significant impact on the bourbon industry.
+Allen was honored by the Kentucky Black Bourbon Guild for her significant impact on the bourbon industry.
 They recognize her legacy as an inspiration to young black women within the field today.
 The organization is in the process of developing a commemorative bottle as well as a scholarship fund in her name.

 Art career

+In the 1970s, Allen's doctor recommended she try ceramics as a way to help ease the arthritis in her hands.
+Through an art therapist at Seneca High School, she started her ceramic career, in the class she met ceramic graduates from University of Louisville and they suggested that she take classes at the university.
 Starting in 1981 she began to study art at the University of Louisville, receiving her Masters of Creative Arts with a focus in ceramics and fiber in 2002.
 Allen's textile work incorporates shibori dyeing techniques.

 Speaking of her ceramics, Allen states, "I make the things that I want, and I have always liked teapots."
 She enjoys the fact that if she made something she did not like, she could simply start over again.
 Her platters are typically dark and molten, while her teapots are colorful and graphic.
-She states, "When I rented my first studio in 2005 at Mellwood, I knew that I was truly an artist."
+She states, "When I rented my first studio in 2005 at Mellwood [Art Center], I knew that I was truly an artist."

-In 2004, she became the first recipient of the Kentucky Arts Council Governor's Award in the Arts for Community Arts.